Fertility Awareness

 Fertility awareness works by observing and recording your body’s different natural signs each day of your monthly cycle to work out when you are most fertile.

-- Calculating how long your menstrual cycle lasts.
+• Working out how long your menstrual cycle is.

-- Changes in these fertility indicators can help you to identify your fertile time.
+• Any changes in the signs, can help you identify your fertile time.

 A specialist teacher will show you how to record the signs and explain what you can tell from them.